-The following requirements are utilized to evaluate each applicant to the School of Practical Nursing.
+The following requirements are utilized to evaluate each applicant to the School of Nursing - LPN Program:

 - Official transcript from High School or Graduate Equivalency Diploma (G.E.D.) including completion of the following:

 a.
 English Reading and Comprehension - 4 years

 b.
 Mathematics - 2 year